tanselberkant/react-basic-tooltip/README.md

 A lightweight, customizable React tooltip component with multiple positioning options and themes.

+## Demo

+Check out the [live demo](https://tanselberkant.github.io/react-basic-tooltip/) to see the tooltip in action.

 ## Features

 - 🎨 8 Different positioning options